Origanum cordifolium

 Origanum cordifolium is a subshrub with suberect, cylindrical, hairless, often purplish shoots, 40–60 cm high.
 Leaves opposite, simple, entire or irregularly dentate, stalkless, ovoid to cordate, 1–2 x 0.8–2 cm, leathery, hairless, acute.
 Flowers on pendulous spikes, zygomorphic, corolla bifid, whitish or pinkish, 1–4, subtended by purplish-green, large bracts.
 Flowers June–August.
 Fruit of 4 nutlets.

 Habitat

 Moist, shady rocky slopes, by streams and roadbanks on igneous rocks at 300–900 m.

 Distribution

-Endemic to Cyprus found In a limited area of the Paphos Forest in Roudhia valley (Alonoudhi, Steni etc.)
+It is endemic to Cyprus and found In a limited area of the Paphos Forest in Roudhia Valley (Alonoudhi, Steni, etc.)